srcimon/screwbox/docs/docs/core-modules/particles.md

 To automatically spawn particles use the `ParticleComponent`.
 The `ParticleBurstComponent` will shut down the spawn after a timeout.
-Add a `ParticleInteraactionComponent` to a physics entity to push particles nearby in the direction of movement.
+Add a `TailwindComponent` to a physics entity to propel particles nearby in the direction of motion.

 See [Components Overview](../reference/components-overview.md) for a full list of all particle related components.